Gap Cover Explained

 Most households with medical Aid in South Africa use either private or state health care providers and pay large out of pocket expenses every time around.

-So who can get Gap Cover?
+So who can get shortfall cover?
 Whether you are with Discovery medical aid, GEMS or any of the other myriad of providers in South Africa, as long as you have medical aid you can get gap cover.
 Just put no medical aid, no gap cover.

-Medical aid members can apply for one medical gap cover quote for the whole family by completing and sending the form on this page
+Medical aid members can apply for a top-up insurance quote for the whole family by completing and sending the form on this page

 The general cost of living is high, and medical costs are rising all the time.
 So an unplanned hospital admission, even if it’s only to the emergency room, can be a shock to family finances.
 Gap cover can be a welcome help in these circumstances.